On time, every time, with all of your stuff!

 Yes!

-Before Covid we had 2 concerts each year: one in December and one in May.
-We anticipate having these concerts again this year.
+We have 2 concerts each year: one in December and one in May.
 All students will be expected to attend and perform at these wonderful events, and families and friends will also be invited to come and watch.
+It's free!

 Stay tuned for concert dates -- I will try and publish them in October.